chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 # Install Chocolatey Licensed Extension
 choco upgrade chocolatey.extension -y --pre
+Write-Host "If you see what looks like an error about a missing extension, that is what this step does so it will clear up on next command."
 # TRIAL: Place nupkgs into the "$env:SystemDrive\choco-setup\packages" directory (add a script here to do so)
 # TRIAL: Run this instead: choco upgrade chocolatey.extension --pre --source c:\choco-setup\packages